Alluxio/alluxio/docs/en/administration/Performance-Tuning.md

 [basic logging]({{ '/en/administration/Basic-Logging.html' | relativize_url }}) operations.

 For optimal performance it may be useful to dedicate a disk specifically to the journal.
-The location of the journal folder can be set by the property key `alluxio.master.journal.folder`.
+The location of the journal folder can be set by the property key `alluxio.coordinator.journal.folder`.

-Alternatively, by setting the property key `alluxio.master.embedded.journal.unsafe.flush.enabled` to true, operations will be committed without waiting for the flush to disk to complete.
+Alternatively, by setting the property key `alluxio.coordinator.embedded.journal.unsafe.flush.enabled` to true, operations will be committed without waiting for the flush to disk to complete.
 > Warning: enabling this property may lead to metadata loss on the Alluxio masters if half or more of the master nodes fail.